nicola-lunghi/PySwitch/README.md

 ## Configuration Files

-The whole configuration is done in some files in the root directory (of the device drive).
+Most of the time you will configure PySwitch using the [Emulator](https://pyswitch.tunetown.de).
+Under the hood, the actual configuration is done in some files in the root directory (of the device drive).
 These are all python scripts and follow the corresponding syntax rules.

-*Technical note: The pyswitch module does not import any of the files in the root folder directly.
-The code.py script (which is the CircuitPy entry point) loads all configuration by importing pyswitch/process.py*

-- **config.py**: Global configuration (MIDI channel, processing control, debug switches)
-- **inputs.py**: Defines which action(s) are triggered when a switch is pushed or an expression pedal is moved
+- **inputs.py**: Defines which action(s) are triggered when a switch is pushed or an expression pedal is moved.
 - **display.py**: Defines the layout of the TFT display and which data to show
+- **config.py**: Global configuration (MIDI channel, processing control, debug switches).
+This is not edited by the emulator.
-- **communication.py**: Defines the communication with the client, as well as generic MIDI routing between available MIDI ports
+- **communication.py**: Defines the communication with the client, as well as generic MIDI routing between available MIDI ports.
+This is not edited by the emulator.

 These files can make use of the objects contained in the **lib/pyswitch/clients/kemper** module which provide lots of mappings for the Kemper devices.
 This is currently only tested with the Profiler Player, but the MIDI specification is the same for most parts.
 Additional functionality for the Toaster/Stage versions can be added in kemper.py later if needed.
 Note that for using other devices than the Player you have to adjust the NRPN_PRODUCT_TYPE value accordingly (which should be the only necessary change).
 Contributors welcome!

+*Technical note: The pyswitch module does not import any of the files in the root folder directly.
+The code.py script (which is the CircuitPy entry point) loads all configuration by importing pyswitch/process.py*

 ### Global configuration